kubepack/chartify/README.md

-      --services stringSlice         Specify the names of services(service@namespace) to include in chart --statefulsets stringSlice     Specify the names of statefulsets(statefulset@namespace) to include in chart --storageclasses stringSlice   Specify the names of storageclasses(storageclass@namespace) to include in chart
+      --services stringSlice         Specify the names of services(service@namespace) to include in chart --statefulsets stringSlice     Specify the names of statefulsets(statefulset@namespace) to include in chart --storageclasses stringSlice   Specify the names of storageclasses(storageclass@namespace) to include in chart --preserve-name bool           Specify if you want to preserve resources name from input yaml true/false (default: false)
 ```

 ### Issues